Online registration closes on Friday at 11:59PM. No race day registration, but in-person registration is available at packet pick-up sessions.

 Awards & Goodies

 All finishers receive medals.
 Handcrafted trophies designed by local artist Marvin Toya for the top Overall and Master’s Male and Female winners.
 Awards for 1st, 2nd, and 3rd place by age group.
+Clydesdale/Athena and Aquabike top 3 male and female only.
 T-shirt and a water bottle or Mountain Man Mug at packet pick-up.
 Post-race snacks and food.
 See a past example HERE.

 Could be a little cool in the early morning and a chance of monsoon rain later in the day: perfect for racing.
 Low 80’s for the high.